DJ-no1/django-Quiz-generator/RAILWAY_FIX.md

 ## 🔄 After Making Changes:

+1. **✅ COMPLETED**: Updated `settings.py` with Railway-specific CSRF and HTTPS settings
-1. **Redeploy**: Railway will automatically redeploy when you push changes
+2. **🔄 AUTO-DEPLOY**: Railway will automatically redeploy when you push changes
-2. **Check Variables**: Make sure environment variables are set in Railway dashboard
+3. **⏳ WAIT**: Give Railway 2-3 minutes to complete the deployment
-3. **Test**: Visit your Railway URL again
+4. **🧪 TEST**: Visit your Railway URL and try the "Generate Quiz" button

 ## 🎯 Your Railway URL:
 `https://web-production-6a99d.up.railway.app/`

-The app should work after setting the environment variables correctly in Railway!
+## 🛠️ What We Fixed:
+- ✅ ALLOWED_HOSTS for Railway domain
+- ✅ CSRF_TRUSTED_ORIGINS for HTTPS forms
+- ✅ SSL proxy headers for Railway
+- ✅ Debug mode disabled in production

+The **"Forbidden (403) CSRF verification failed"** error should now be completely resolved!